Wedding Day Family Photos | A Checklist For Your Photographer

 Pro Tip: have someone in your wedding party or a close family member assigned to help organize groupings for family formal portraits.
 This will ensure that no one gets left out, as your photographer will not know all of your family members by name.
 Your group shots will be much more efficient and painless if you have your groups are ready and waiting to be photographed.

 Every photographer is different.
-We recommend 30-45 minutes for bridal party photos (this will depend on how big your bridal party is) and about 30 minutes for family photos.
-We recommend about 3-4 minutes per grouping, so if only have 6 groupings this will be done in under 20 minutes.
+I recommend 30-45 minutes for bridal party photos (this will depend on how big your bridal party is) and about 30 minutes for family photos.
+I recommend about 3-4 minutes per grouping, so if only have 6 groupings this will be done in under 20 minutes.
 This time estimate includes buffering time if any family members are missing.

 When are the group photographs taken?